Decred-Bulls/decred-marketing/README.md

 ## Content creation and distribution strategy

-**Important**: If we don't want to pay ads to distrute content to eyeballs, we have to do the work by interacting with it!
+**Important**: If we don't want to pay ads to distrute content to eyeballs, we have to do the work by interacting with it - giving likes, leaving comments and re-sharing the content!

-- video creation takes 80% energy, but only 20% of spent energy creates value
+- video creation takes 80% energy, but only 20% of spent energy creates value (distribution of content to eyeballs)
-- 20% of energy invested into distribution to different channels will create 80% value
+- 20% of energy invested into distribution to different channels will create 80% value (distribution of content to right channels with increase consumption of the content
 - Said differently: Content is the King, distribution is the Queen (from GaryV?) and people interacting are the White Knights ♞ fighting for the Kingdom (Decred)

 - Imagine having a company and not sharing or liking its products or services with friends!
 Or not asking your friends to leave Google Review if they liked the service/product!